 - Excellent written and verbal communications skills.

-To apply for the internship program, please submit by February 28 a resume and cover letter of no more than 600 words describing what a Fallen Journalists Memorial means to you and how it can serve as an educational resource.
+To apply for the internship program, please submit a proposal for a project that can be completed within the eight-week internship by March 31, a resume and cover letter of no more than 600 words describing what a memorial honoring fallen journalists means to you and how it can serve as an educational resource.
 Submissions should be sent to Rick.Hutzell@fallenjournalists.org.

 The Fallen Journalists Memorial Foundation is an equal opportunity employer and students from communities traditionally underrepresented in the field of journalism are encouraged to apply.
 We celebrate diversity and are committed to creating an inclusive environment for all employees.

-For more information about the Fallen Journalists Memorial Foundation, go to www.fallenjournalists.org.
+For more information about the Fallen Journalist Memorial Foundation, go to www.fallenjouralists.org